What is PTSD?

 - Getting hurt or seeing another person injured or killed

-- Feeling helpless or horrified during the event
+- Feeling helpless or horrified during the traumatic event

 - A lack of support after the triggering event